Launch Party: Sun 15th July

 What with the ‘10 year rule,’ the rising cost of flights and the ceaseless march of modernity, the Mongol Rally had become a little too pricey for our liking.
 We yearned for the spirit of 2001, when Mr Tom and Mr Joolz trundled East with only a fistful of dollars and a hunting knife.

 First we took the first bold steps in the Rally devolution, halving the entry fee and scrapping all those pesky rules about bringing new cars.
 To date it's even more wallet friendly.
 Not only are return flights from Ulan Ude several hundred pounds less than those from Ulaanbaatar, but shipping your car back from Siberia is significantly cheaper than getting the beast home from Mongolia.

 Ulan Ude, the capital of the Republic of Buryatia, is a splendid city with less limbless drunks and infinitely more partying options than your pickled mind can handle.

 You can snort Guinness off the bar in seedy Irish pubs; dance till dawn in pounding nightclubs; pass out in grotty hostels or swanky hotels; absolve your sins with visits to buddhist monasteries and dodgy shamans; attempt some traditional wrestling; gorge yourself on greasy and utterly delicious Buryat dumplings and take a dip in the sacred waters of Lake Baikal.

 On a dull yet practical level, it not only has an international airport but is slap bang on the Trans-Siberian railway.

 It's a day’s drive from Ulaanbaatar

-We fully intend that you still get to experience driving across the Mongol steppe blinded by dust, listening to all the bolts in your Robin Reliant shake themselves loose.
-The only difference is that once you get to Ulaanbaatar you turn left and drive on to Ulan Ude, a journey that’s possible in a single day.
+We fully intend that you still get to experience driving across the Mongolian steppe whilst being blinded by dust and listening to all the bolts in your Robin Reliant shake themselves loose.
+The only difference is that once you get to Ulaanbaatar you turn left and drive on to Ulan Ude.
+This journey is possible in a single day.
+Unless you really manage to bugger something up.

 Of course if you’re a massive wuss or very short on time you can just go straight through Russia.
 But if you’re considering that, we’ll probably put on our special stern faces and waggle a disapproving finger at you.